Down by the Water (PJ Harvey song): Composition

 The song's lyrics tell the story of a woman committing filicide.
 The woman drowns her daughter "down by the water" and "won't see her again".
 The final coda features Harvey whispering the lines: "little fish, big fish swimming in the water / come back here, man, gimme my daughter".
 The refrain was based on Lead Belly's rendition of the traditional American folk song "Salty Dog Blues".
 In 2005, Harvey used the song's lyrics in a Spin interview as an example to demonstrate that her songs were not autobiographical: "Some critics have taken my writing so literally to the point that they'll listen to 'Down by the Water' and believe I have actually given birth to a child and drowned her."

-Release and reception
+Release and critical reception

 "Down by the Water" was released in the United Kingdom and Australia on Island Records in February 1995.
 It was the lead single from the album To Bring You My Love, and was pressed on CD and 7" vinyl.
-The CD single featured one B-side, "Somebody's Down, Somebody's Name", and the 7" and Australian CD single included a second B-side, "Lying in the Sun".
+The CD single and the 7" featured two B-sided, "Lying in the Sun" and "Somebody's Down, Somebody's Name".
 The song charted in four countries upon its release; peaking at number 78 in Canada, number 28 in Ireland, and number 38 in the United Kingdom.
-The song charted in two charts in the United States; peaking at number 48 on Billboard' Hot 100 Airplay, and reaching number 2 on the Modern Rock Tracks "Down by the Water" became a modern rock radio hit due to extensive rotation on MTV and college radio stations.
+The song charted in two charts in the United States; peaking at number 48 on Billboard' Hot 100 Airplay, and reaching number 2 on the Billboard Modern Rock Tracks (it was extremely popular on college radios).
+"Down by the Water" was also on heavy rotation on MTV.